copp1723/onekeel_agent/README.md

 A flexible AI agent backend using Fellou Eko that focuses on file ingestion, data processing, and insight generation.
 The agent accepts natural language input and returns structured data as JSON.
 It's specifically designed for automotive dealerships to analyze CRM reports, generate insights, and distribute them via email to different stakeholders.

+## New PDF Parser

+We've recently migrated from a Python-based camelot PDF parser to a more robust TypeScript-based solution.
+The new implementation offers:

+- Better reliability and accuracy
+- More consistent results across different PDF formats
+- Improved error handling and logging
+- Better integration with the TypeScript/JavaScript ecosystem
+- Reduced dependency on system libraries

+For more details, see the [PDF Extraction Documentation](PDF_EXTRACTION_README.md) and [Migration Guide](legacy_code/PARSER_MIGRATION_GUIDE.md).

 ## Features

 ### Core Features